 News for 2015

-- I will hold a seminar at Nanyang Technological University (NTU) prior to the IEEE/RAS-EMBS ICORR'15.
+- I will give a seminar at Nanyang Technological University (NTU) on AUG 10.

 - My paper Adaptive Therapy Strategies: Efficacy and Learning Framework was accepted to the IEEE/RAS-EMBS ICORR'15.